HerringtonDarkholme/diana/packages/docs/website/index.md

 ---

-For more information about the Diana project, see the main [README](../README.md).
+For more information about the Diana project, see the main [GitHub Repo](https://github.com/HerringtonDarkholme/diana).